codpro880/heartspeed/README.md

 ## Valid Build Targets (GNU Make)

+NOTE: I recently ruined building for others for the sake of OpenMP.
+I'll eventually get this building w/ Cmake and in a Docker container...
+For now, you can replace the CXX = ... line in the main Makefile to point to your compiler.

 You can simply type "make" in order to build.
 This will also run the unit tests (googletest) for the project.
 Should see something like: